pato/snapsaver/README.md

 Snaps
 =====

-An android app that saves pictures and videos received via Snapchat!
+An open-source android app that saves and decrypts pictures and videos received via Snapchat!

 Usage:

-1. Open Snapchat and wait for pictures, videos to download
+1. Open Snapchat and wait for pictures and videos to download
 2. Open Snaps
 3. Click on 'Save Snaps!'

 Pictures and videos are saved to /storage/sdcard0/savedsnaps

+Note: requires root to save and decrypt pictures (video works without root)

 --------
 Download the signed [APK](https://github.com/pato/snapsaver/blob/master/Snaps.apk?raw=true)